Soruk/AzureRMTemplates/FrontendVMScaleSetAndVMsBackend/README.md

 - 1 VM Windows 2016 server for Backend application server
 - 1 VPN gateway with Local Network Gateway (for S2S scenario) and configruation for P2S scenario

+Remarks:
+The Azure Availibility Zones must have been enabled on the subscription, where this template would be deployed.

 This template is based on Azure Quick Starts Templates https://github.com/Azure/azure-quickstart-templates